Just In Time

 Her incessant need to keep tabs on him was annoying, but he had long ago resigned himself.

 She had little sense of humor, but she was pleasant to look at.
-They had played this game for as long as he could remember, and he was pushing… uh… well lets just say he was much older than the young lady.
+They had played this game for as long as he could remember, and he was pushing… uh… well, let’s just say he was much older than the young lady.

 He reached down and picked up the glass that he had set on the walk beside him.

-She approached her hands flying, knitting, crocheting…or something else, he was never quite sure, and truthfully not that interested.
+She approached, her hands flying—knitting, crocheting… or something else.
+He was never quite sure, and truthfully, not that interested.

-“Evening!”
-He said cheerfully.
+“Evening!” he said cheerfully.
 “Fancy meeting a girl like you in a place like this.”

-Hand slowly demonstrating the magnificent surroundings, well… at least to him.
+Hand slowly demonstrating the magnificent surroundings—well… at least to him.

-She winked.
-Reached out a hand containing a small piece of thread.
+She winked, reached out a hand containing a small piece of thread.

 “Father,” she said as he took the thread.

-Beautiful as ever he thought.
+Beautiful as ever, he thought.
 He dearly enjoyed the moments, brief though they were.

 “Fate, same time next year?” he smiled as he and his hourglass slowly disappeared.